gaochen315/panoramicRPCA/README.md

 ## Contents

-Data
+#### Data

  - `data/tennis`: 35 frames of the Tennis sequence.
 Color images with resolution 480 x 854.
 Also contains homographies computed by the `registerVideo` function for mapping each frame to the coordinates of the 17th frame of the sequence

-Scripts
+#### Scripts

 - `demo.m`: Example uses of PRPCA to perform robust foreground-background separation from video with arbitrary camera motion

-Main Functions
+#### Main Functions

-- `PRPCA.m`: Main function for the PRCPA method as described in the papers cited below
+- `src/PRPCA.m`: Main function for the PRCPA method as described in the papers cited below
-- `PRPCA_noiseless.m`: An implementation of PRPCA intended for the noiseless (possibly moving camera) setting.
+- `src/PRPCA_noiseless.m`: An implementation of PRPCA intended for the noiseless (possibly moving camera) setting.
 This implementation uses ell-1 based regularization for the foreground and omits the total variation-regularized component, which is not essential when there is no corruption to disentangle from the foreground component

-Other Functions
+#### Other Functions

-- `adjustLS.m`: Adjusts the low-rank and sparse components of a total variation-regularized foreground-background decomposition to account for the constant-offset-invariance of the TV penalty
+- `src/adjustLS.m`: Adjusts the low-rank and sparse components of a total variation-regularized foreground-background decomposition to account for the constant-offset-invariance of the TV penalty
-- `augRobustPCA.m`: Solves the Augmented Robust PCA problem with low-rank background, total variation-regularized foreground, and an addition sparse component to capture residual corruptions
+- `src/augRobustPCA.m`: Solves the Augmented Robust PCA problem with low-rank background, total variation-regularized foreground, and an addition sparse component to capture residual corruptions
-- `cleanBackground.m`: Cleans the background component of a panoramic foreground-background grayscale video reconstruction
+- `src/cleanBackground.m`: Cleans the background component of a panoramic foreground-background grayscale video reconstruction
-- `cleanBackground_RGB.m`: Cleans the background component of a panoramic foreground-background RGB video reconstruction
+- `src/cleanBackground_RGB.m`: Cleans the background component of a panoramic foreground-background RGB video reconstruction
-- `correctLighting.m`: Attempts to correct non-uniform lighting effects in a panoramic image
+- `src/correctLighting.m`: Attempts to correct non-uniform lighting effects in a panoramic image
-- `formatForDisplay.m`: Formats a decomposition for display by appropriately scaling and clamping the components to [0, 1]
+- `src/formatForDisplay.m`: Formats a decomposition for display by appropriately scaling and clamping the components to [0, 1]
-- `OptShrink.m`: Implementation of the data-driven OptShrink low-rank matrix estimator
+- `src/OptShrink.m`: Implementation of the data-driven OptShrink low-rank matrix estimator
-- `pano2video.m`: Transforms a panoramic grayscale video back to its native perspective
+- `src/pano2video.m`: Transforms a panoramic grayscale video back to its native perspective
-- `pano2video_RGB.m`: Transforms a panoramic RGB video back to its native perspective
+- `src/pano2video_RGB.m`: Transforms a panoramic RGB video back to its native perspective
-- `PlayMovie.m`: Utility function for visualizing a data tensor as a video
+- `src/PlayMovie.m`: Utility function for visualizing a data tensor as a video
-- `registerVideo.m`: registers the frames of a video to a common reference perspective
+- `src/registerVideo.m`: registers the frames of a video to a common reference perspective
-- `robustPCA.m`: Approximately solves the Robust PCA problem using an OptShrink-based low-rank update
+- `src/robustPCA.m`: Approximately solves the Robust PCA problem using an OptShrink-based low-rank update
-- `tvdn.m`: Solves the subsampled total-variation with denoising (TVDN) problem
+- `src/tvdn.m`: Solves the subsampled total-variation with denoising (TVDN) problem
-- `writeGIF.m`: Utility function for writing a GIF image.
+- `src/writeGIF.m`: Utility function for writing a GIF image.

 ## License